Cooper instability and superconductivity on the Penrose lattice: Mean-field results

 \subsection{Zero-temperature Results}

-In the last section we show that the Cooper pairing formed by the two electrons outside the Fermi sea obeys the Anderson's theorem, i.e. the single particle state $|m{\uparrow}\rangle$ can only pair with its TR-partner $|m{\downarrow}\rangle$.
-As a result of the condensation of such Cooper pairs, a MF state with order parameter $\left\langle c_{m\uparrow}c_{m\downarrow}\right\rangle$ naturally emerges.
+The last section shows that the Cooper pairing formed by the two electrons outside the Fermi sea obeys the Anderson's theorem, i.e., the single particle state $|m{\uparrow}\rangle$ can only be paired with its TR-partner $|m{\downarrow}\rangle$.
+Accordingly, the MF state with order parameter $\left\langle c_{m\uparrow}c_{m\downarrow}\right\rangle$ naturally emerges as the result of As a result of the condensation of the Cooper pairs.
 The MF decomposition of the Hamiltonian \eqref{HT} in this channel leads to the following BdG Hamiltonian,

 where the pairing order parameters of $\{\Delta_m\}$ are defined as Using the Bogoliubov transformation,

 the BdG Hamiltonian can be diagonalized with the Bogoliubov pairing coherence factors,